thoughtbot/maintaining-open-source-projects/book/03-git.md

 Over the course of a single bug fix one may create several commits with improvements found while working through it and with feedback from code reviews.
-Once merged the code may look tidy, but better don’t look at the sausage factory that’s in the git log!
+Once merged the code may look tidy, but better not look at the sausage factory that’s in the git log!

 It’s good to make sure that history is tidy before merging a pull request.
 This